University of Sydney Law School - Social Justice

 “It's a great experience - and it will make you realise that the law is not just fancy and glamorous, but that it affects real people with real problems.”

-- Summer Intensive placement students work two days per week for six weeks during the summer break: 22 January to 2 March 2018.
+- Summer Intensive placement students work two full days or four half-days per week for six weeks, during the summer break: 10 January to 18 February 2022.

 RLC offers a busy, team environment where you work with other students under the supervision of an experienced staff member.